Not just a new name for a project status meeting!

 Here are a few points of guidance that may help you in understanding and implementing these practices:

-1. The stand-up meeting is conducted daily: You may be familiar with the quote from Fred Brooks “How does a project get to be a year late? … One day at a time.”
-(The Mythical Man-Month: Essays on Software Engineering, 1975 & 1995.
-Page 153 in the 1975 version that I have).
-An effective daily team meeting will let you know when the project is even one day behind schedule.
+1. The stand-up meeting is conducted daily: Perhaps your first consideration is this - do you even need to meet?
+With an online project board and instant messaging tools widely available, you have an option of have an “asynchronous daily stand-up,” with developers checking in with one another via IM messages.
+Daily check-ins are important.
+Fred Brooks gave us this reminder decades ago: “How does a project get to be a year late? … One day at a time.”
+(The Mythical Man-Month: Essays on Software Engineering, 1975 & 1995).
+Effective daily team interaction will let you know when the project is even one day behind schedule.

-• Here’s why you’ll want to meet daily: Project teams almost continuously make new discoveries and encounter unexpected situations.
+• Here’s why you’ll want to communicate daily: Project teams almost continuously make new discoveries and encounter unexpected situations.
 If not properly acknowledged and addressed, this new information can jeopardize the project.
-The daily meeting is the time to highlight any relevant new information (perhaps identified as ‘obstacles’) so the team can make a proper response by adapting the project activities with this new information in mind.
+Your daily communication is the time to highlight any relevant new information (perhaps identified as ‘obstacles’) so the team can make a proper response by adapting the project activities with this new information in mind.

 • Is this micromanagement of the project?
 It might be, but micromanagement generally refers to overly detailed management by an outside authority.
-The daily stand-up is self-management by team members, each with a stake in knowing that the other team members are making sufficient progress on their area of responsibility.
+The daily stand-up is self-management by developers, each with a stake in knowing that the other developers are making sufficient progress on their area of responsibility.

-2. The meeting duration is 15 minutes: The 15 minute duration is deliberately short so everyone will be able to accommodate this meeting on their calendar and attend every day.
+2. The meeting time-box is 15 minutes: The duration is deliberately short so everyone will be able to accommodate this meeting on their calendar and attend every day.

-3. All team members attend and participate.
+3. All developers attend and participate.
 (Others may attend, but do not participate.)
 You’ll know if you are on the team if you can answer yes to this simple question: are you performing some activity or producing some deliverable that contributes to the project goal?
+If the Product Owner or Scrum Master are actively working on items in the Sprint Backlog, they participate as Developers.

-• This is a key synchronization activity for the project team, and will work best when all team members attend.
-It’s reasonable to assume that each member might occasionally miss for unavoidable reasons
+• This is a key synchronization activity for the project team, and will work best when all developers attend.
+It’s reasonable to assume that each member might occasionally miss for unavoidable reasons.

 • You’ll want full attendance to be the result of the recognized value of the stand-up, not as a result of penalties assessed for absence or late arrivals.

-• Others may choose to attend the team's daily stand-up as observers.
+• Others may be permitted by the developers to attend the team's daily stand-up as observers.
 Their interference (no matter how well-intentioned) will probably break the team's 'rhythm' and detract from the value of the daily stand-up.
-Recognize the case where an 'outsider' is actually a team member and should be participating along with every team member in these daily stand-up meetings.

 4. Same time of day and meeting location for all meetings.
-This is probably a good idea in establishing a regular pattern of interaction within the team, but I have been in situations where we have diverted from this practice without any negative impact.
+This is probably a good idea in establishing a regular pattern of interaction within the team, (slightly) reducing cognitive load.

 2. If you are fortunate enough to work within a team that is entirely co-located, then you’ll need a physical room in which to meet.
 You'll be occupying that room every day, so try to get a room that is suitable.

-3. My projects for the past decade have had team members on two or three continents; thus, we’ve had to find a workable solution for a team that spans multiple time zones.
-We've found audio conference bridges to be more reliable than any form of video conferencing, but the use of audio-only conference bridges introduces a number of complications that you'll need to work through.
+3. My projects for the past decade have had developers on two or three continents; thus, we’ve had to find a workable solution for a team that spans multiple time zones.
+Choose a video conferencing system that is easily adopted by everyone on the team and use that same system for all stand-up meetings.

 • Reporting on what you are 'doing' rather than what you are 'accomplishing.'
 Accomplishments, not just activity, are expected.